8 Benefits of the Agile Methodology

 Organizing a project can be both time consuming and frustrating.
 It can be hard to keep track of who is working on which tasks.
 With task tracking, Scrum Masters can focus on productivity on both a high level and a granular level.
 For example, if project managers use the Scrum version of the Agile Methodology, the burndown chart constantly shows what has been completed.
 This gives unparalleled insight into the state of the project at all times.

 Do you want to bring these benefits to your customers and your organization?
-If so, it’s time to consider earning your PMI-ACP (Project Management Institute - Agile Certified Practitioner).
+If so, it’s time to consider earning the PMI Agile Certified Practitioner (PMI-ACP)® certification .
 This helps you hone your Agile project management skills, and holding this certification brings greater legitimacy to your resume and your organization.
-When you hold your PMI-ACP, you can reap all these benefits of the Agile Methodology and more.
+With the PMI-ACP® credential, you can reap all these benefits of the Agile Methodology and more.

 Learn more about the benefits of the Agile Methodology.
 Explore The Ultimate Guide to Agile now.